kshedden/dstream/README.md

 go get github.com/kshedden/dstream/dstream
 ```

+# Introduction

 __Dstream__ is a package for manipulating streams of typed,
 multivariate data in [Go](http://golang.org).
 A Dstream is a
 [dataframe](http://pandas.pydata.org)-like container that
-(conceptually) holds a rectangular array of data in which the columns
+holds a rectangular array of data in which the columns
 are variables and the rows are cases or observations.
 The Dstream
-framework facilitates processing data of this type, with a primary
+framework facilitates processing data of this type.
+One important
-focus on feeding the data into statistical modeling tools such as
+application is feeding data into statistical modeling tools such as
 regression analysis.

 Dstream is designed to work with large datasets, where it is not